SURFnet/honas/README.md

 ninja scan-build
 ```

-The second is through an additiona target that calls 'clang-tidy' on all
+The second is through an additional target that calls 'clang-tidy' on all
 sources.
 Run from inside the meson build directory:

 ```